Édouard Vuillard: New interiors, cityscapes and gardens

-Theatre
+Theater

 The theater was an important part of Vuillard's life.
-He had begun as a Nabi by making sets and designing programs for an avant-garde theater, and throughout his life had close contacts with theater people.
-He was a friend of, and painted the actor and director Sacha Guitry.
+He had started his artistic career making sets and designing programs for an avant-garde theater, and throughout his life, had close contacts with the professional world of the theater.
+Vuillard painted his friend, the actor and director Sacha Guitry.

-In May 1912, he received an important commission for seven panels, and three paintings above the doorways, for the new Théâtre des Champs-Élysées in Paris, including one of Guitry in his loge at the theater, and another of the comic playwright Georges Feydeau.
+In May 1912, Vuillard received an important commission for seven panels, and three paintings above the doorways, for the new Théâtre des Champs-Élysées in Paris, including one of Guitry in his loge at the theater, and another of the comic playwright Georges Feydeau.
 He attended the performances of the Ballets Russes between 1911 and 1914, and dined with the Russian director of the Ballet, Sergei Diaghilev, and with the American dancer Isadora Duncan, and frequented the Folies Bergère and the Moulin Rouge in their heyday.
 In 1937 he and Bonnard combined their impressions of the history of Paris theater world in a large mural, La Comédie, for the foyer of the new Théâtre national de Chaillot, built for the 1937 Paris International Exposition.

 Final years (1914–1940)

 Following the outbreak of the First World War in August 1914, Vuillard was briefly mobilized for military duty as a highway guard.
 He was soon released from this duty, and returned to painting.
 He visited the armaments factory of his patron, Thadée Natanson, near Lyon, and later made a series of three paintings of the factories at work.
-He served briefly, from 2 February to 22 February, as an official artist to the French armies in the region of the Vosges, making a series of pastels.
+He served briefly, from 2 to 22 February, as an official artist to the French armies in the region of the Vosges, making a series of pastels.
 These included a sympathetic sketch of a captured German prisoner being interrogated.
 In August 1917, back in Paris, he received a commission from the architect Francis Jourdain for a mural for a fashionable Paris café, Le Grand Teddy.

-In 1921 he received an important commission for decorative panels for the art patron Camille Bauer, for his residence in Basel, Switzerland.
+In 1921, Vuillard received an important commission for decorative panels for the art patron Camille Bauer, for his residence in Basel, Switzerland.
 Vuillard completed a series of four panels, plus two over-the-door paintings, which were finished by 1922.
 He passed his summers each year from 1917 to 1924 at Vaucresson, at a house he rented with his mother.
 He also made a series of landscape paintings of the area.

 Portraits

-After 1920 he was increasingly occupied painting portraits for wealthy and distinguished Parisians.
+After 1920, Vuillard was increasingly occupied painting portraits for wealthy and distinguished Parisians.
 He preferred to use the technique of peinture à la colle sur toile, or distemper technique, which allowed him to create more precise details and richer color effects.
 His subjects ranged from the actor and director Sacha Guitry to the fashion designer Jeanne Lanvin, Lanvin's daughter, the Contesse Marie-Blanche de Polignac, the inventor and aviation pioneer Marcel Kapferer, and the actress Jane Renouardt.
 He usually presented his subjects in their studios or homes or backstage, with lavishly detailed backgrounds, wallpaper, furnishings and carpets.
 The backgrounds both created a mood, told a story, and served as a contrast to bring out the main figure.